gdurri/CropGen/README.md

 test
 test2

 To test the socket API you can use the SocketTestApp: https://github.com/QAAFI/SocketTest.
-This provides a default JSON file that can be used to run the SingleYear job.
-CropGen is designed to talk to the CGMServer (https://github.com/QAAFI/CGMServer) which in turn will run APSIM.
+This provides a default JSON file that can be used to run the algorithm.
+CropGen is designed to talk to the CGMServer (https://github.com/QAAFI/CGMServer) which will in turn, run APSIM.
 If you want to run without APSIM you can also download and run the cgm_server_test_harness (https://github.com/QAAFI/cgm_server_test_harness).
-This provides a similar config file to CropGen which shows the port it will listen on by default etc.
+This provides a similar config file to CropGen.